Foody

 Insight Identification

-Based on usability study findings, I identified three key insights that needed to be addressed to improve the user experience.
-I then updated the prototype accordingly to better meet user needs.
+Here are three key insights that needed to be addressed to improve the user experience.

 💡 Insight #1: Lack of Clarity Around “Fast Delivery”